-In our culture today the phrase “I’m sorry” has become our primary response when we sin against each other.
-The term has nearly, completely replaced biblical forgiveness.
+In our culture today, the phrase “I’m sorry” has become our first response when we sin against each other.
+The term has nearly wholly replaced biblical forgiveness.
 Though it may be a good start in relational reconciliation, it can never get the job done when sin is in play.
 Only transactional forgiveness neutralizes and removes the sins that come between us.

-What if we spiced up the scene a bit?
+Let’s spice up the scene a bit?
 Suppose I was angry with my wife, and we both were heading out the door.
 I passed through the door first and slammed it in front of her as she was about to exit.
 To say, “I’m sorry” would be a woefully incomplete and unbiblical response.
-My desires was to hurt her through sinful anger.
-James identified my problem as a wicked heart at war within in, which manifested as sinful anger toward my wife.
+I desired to hurt her through sinful anger.
+James identified my problem as a wicked heart at war within, which manifested as sinful anger toward my wife.

-In such a sin-motivated situation I would need to pursue God and my wife, seeking forgiveness from both of them in order to fully clean up the mess I created.
-When a sin like this is involved then only biblical forgiveness can communicate what is needed.
+In such a sin-motivated situation, I would need to pursue God and my wife, seeking forgiveness from both of them to thoroughly clean up the mess I created.
+When a sin like this is involved, only biblical forgiveness can communicate what is needed.

 - Forgiveness heightens the awareness that a sin was committed.